The Trinitarian Covenant of Redemption

 B. COVENANT

-“An unchangeable, divinely imposed legal agreement between God and man (or as used here Himself) that stipulates the conditions of their relationship.”
-(Grudem, Systematic Theology)
+“An unchangeable, divinely imposed legal agreement between God and man (or as used here between Himself and man) that stipulates the conditions of Their relationship.”2

 C. REDEMPTION

-The following passages illustrate the agreement among them regarding how to save mankind.
-Notice the specific plan and purpose each has agreed to in order to achieve man’s redemption:
+The following passages illustrate the agreement among the three Members of the Trinity regarding how to save mankind.
+Notice the specific plan and purpose each One has assumed in order to achieve man’s redemption.

 II.
 THE PART OF THE FATHER